PaymentFusion/paymentfusion.github.io/_posts/2020-06-22-PFTA—Android_v2.0.5.md

 #### Features:

-This release of the Payment Fusion Terminal Application for PAX terminals are paired with a new SDK release to improve application and card reader responsiveness:
+This release of the Payment Fusion Terminal Application for PAX terminals is paired with a new PAX SDK release to improve application and card reader responsiveness:
 * Enhancements and refinement to prompt job functionality
 * UI and layout changes to better support the Aries 8 form factor
 * Improvements to the Aries 8 UX and the combination chip/magstripe card reader